matanui159/ReplaySorcery/README.md

-# WIP audio recording
-single channel, 44100Hz sample rate, 96kb bitrate works fine.
-2 channels produce audio out of sync and faster.
-Probably some error in calculations... to be investigated.

 # ReplaySorcery
 ## An open-source, instant-replay solution for Linux.
 Back when I used to use windows I used AMD ReLive alot.
 It, and the nVidia version ShadowPlay Instant Replay, will constantly record the screen without using too much computer resources and at the press of a keycombo will save the last 30 seconds.